 To report unsafe water or wastewater (sewer) conditions contact the Utilities Department at (805) 925-0951 extension 7270.

 To provide efficient utility services through the use of progressive innovation, excellent customer service, and the wise use of public resources for the long-term benefit of the community.

-Begin the Utility Master Plan update process to properly assess water and wastewater infrastructure needs that will support the City’s vision as defined in the General Plan.
+Complete the Utility Master Plan Update, now known as the Utility Strategic Scoping Study, to properly assess water and wastewater infrastructure needs that will support the City’s vision as defined in the General Plan.

-Design and construct a new wash rack system at the landfill, allowing multiple trucks to be washed at the same time, using less staff time and prolonging the life of the equipment.
-This modification will assist in achieving higher staff efficiency and productivity, with less staff time spent waiting for an open wash station.
+Achieving higher staff efficiency and productivity by constructing a new wash rack system at the Landfill, thereby allowing multiple trucks to be washed at the same time, using less staff time and prolonging equipment life.